-(Maximum one page; must follow the specifications found in Presentation standards for documents)
+(Maximum of 1 page; must follow the specifications found in the Ensure attached documents meet presentation standards section.)

 Career/research delays

 Identify any circumstances that might have delayed or interrupted your academic and/or career advancement, scientific research, other research, dissemination of results, training, etc. Common examples of an interruption/delay are parental leave, child rearing, illness, disability, cultural, community or family responsibilities, socio-economic factors or relocation of your research environment.
 Applicants can include any post-degree training that is not research-focused (e.g., clinical training, residency) in this section.